davesque/iterm_convert/README.md

-# iTerm color scheme conversion tools
+# iTerm-convert

-Tools for converting iTerm XML color schemes to color scheme formats the following terminal emulator:
+Tools for converting iTerm XML color schemes to color scheme formats for the following terminal emulator:

 * Alacritty